codatio/codat-docs/docs/bank-feeds/create-account.md

 :::tip Recap

-You have created the structure of key objects required by Codat's Bank Feeds API: a company, its connection to an accounting data source, and a source account.
+You have created the structure of key objects required by Codat's Bank Feeds product: a company, its connection to an accounting data source, and a source account.

 Next, provide your customer with a **mapping** process interface so they can associate the source account with a target account in their accounting software.
 :::